-Autistic children tend not to generalize special schools because they are primarily children who have specific social skills.
-The programs and support these schools offer are, therefore, inadequate to teach your autistic child.
+Autistic children tend not to generalize special schools because they primarily have specific social skills.
+Therefore, the programs and support these schools offer are inadequate to teach your autistic child.

 If you can get your child into a specialist autism school, they have a lot of significant advantages but, as with all the options in this post, some cons as well:

 - They’re set up specifically for children with autism, so everyone on staff knows how to teach them.

 - They have a wide range of therapeutic resources available on-site, so there will likely be some that are appropriate for your child’s specific needs.